kevroletin/kevroletin.github.io/_posts/2018-01-09-blockchain-bitcoin.markdown

 * a user with a full node
 * a miner

-If you familiar with the subject then it's safe to jump to the [How things work](#how-things-work) section.
+If you are familiar with the subject then it's safe to jump to the [How things work](#how-things-work) section.
 Probably it worth looking to "Highlights" section of each story.